leo-project/leofs/docs/admin/settings/leo_storage.md

 #### Configuration related to the auto-compaction

-LeoStorage's auto-compaction mechanism also depends on the watchdog mechanism to reduce costs of a the processing.
-The auto-compaction can dinamically updates *a num of batch processes* and *an interval of a proccesing of seeking an object*.
+LeoStorage's auto-compaction mechanism also depends on the watchdog mechanism to reduce costs of a processing.
+The auto-compaction can dynamically update `a number of batch processes` and `an interval of a processing of seeking an object`.
 The basic design of the relationship with the watchdog is similar to the MQ.

 *Figure: Number-of-batch-processes and interval*

 ![Figure: Number-of-batch-processes and interval](../../assets/leofs-auto-compaction-figure.jpg)

-As of *Figure: Relationship of the watchdog and the auto-compaction*, the watchdog automatically adjusts value of *a num of batch processes* between `compaction.batch_procs_min` and `compaction.batch_procs_max`, which is increased or decreased with `compaction.batch_procs_step`.
+As of *Figure: Relationship of the watchdog and the auto-compaction*, the watchdog automatically adjusts the value of *a number of batch processes* between `compaction.batch_procs_min` and `compaction.batch_procs_max`, which is increased or decreased with `compaction.batch_procs_step`.

-On the other hands value of an interval is adjusted between `compaction.waiting_time_min` and `compaction.waiting_time_max`, which is increased or decreased with `compaction.waiting_time_step`.
+On the other hand, the value of an interval is adjusted between `compaction.waiting_time_min` and `compaction.waiting_time_max`, which is increased or decreased with `compaction.waiting_time_step`.

 When the each value reached the min value, the auto-compaction changes the status to `suspending`, after that the node’s processing costs is changed to low, the auto-compaction updates the status to `running`, again.